Women business owners tell me all the time that the thing they hate doing the most in their business is having sales conversations.

 First let me take you to an interaction with a client from last month.
 She came to a session wanting my help with her sales conversations.

-She pulled out the offer design template she'd used from my Accelerate Coaching Program and showed me the new high-end program she'd created.
+She pulled out the offer design template she'd used from my Influencer Mastermind and showed me the new high-end program she'd created.
 A really juicy $10,000 12- month program.

 I asked her to sell it to me.